davidhwyllie/findNeighbour4/doc/HowToTest.md

 python3 -m unittest  seqComparer
 python3 -m unittest  clustering
-python3 -m unittest  mongoStore     # requires mongodb server on localhost
+python3 -m unittest  mongoStore     # requires mongodb server on localhost python3 -m unittest  visualiseNetwork python3 -m unittest  guidLookup

-More complex testing requires a findNeighbour3 server running.
+More complex testing on the server itself requires a findNeighbour3 server running.
 Unit tests don't start the server.
 You will need to do.
-After this, you can run unit tests.
+After this, you can run unit tests against the functional server.

-# starting a test RESTFUL server
+# starting a test server
+# linux specific
 nohup python3 findNeighbour3-server.py &

+# windows - in a new terminal
+python3 findNeighbour3-server.py

 # And then (e.g. in a different terminal, in windows) launching unit tests as below.
 #